Group and filter options in Cost analysis and budgets

 Group and filter properties

-The following table lists some of the most common grouping and filtering options available in Cost analysis and when you should use them.
+The following table lists some of the most common grouping and filtering options available in Cost analysis and budgets.
+See the notes column to learn when to use them.

 |Property||When to use||Notes|